-This recipe is one of my own concoctions.
+This recipe for nettle fruit leather is one of my own concoctions.
 The idea came to me while pondering on what I could do with the nettle residue you are left with, when making Stinging Nettle Cordial.
 That recipe uses 200g of Nettles, and once they have steeped you discard them, which seems such a waste, so I got my thinking cap on and this is what I came up with!

 My kids absolutely love fruit leather, we make it often and have shared recipes with you in the past – both in a traditional snack form with our Apple and Plum Fruit Leather, and also in the slightly grosser guise of Edible Fruit Scabs.
 It really is an easy, healthy snack to make, and vastly superior to the over-priced shop bought varieties.